Psychosis HIT

 Service users, carers and the public are involved at all stages of the operation of the Psychosis HIT, along with some of the leading experts in psychosis in Bristol, North Somerset and South Gloucestershire.

-The HIT is led by three directors:
+The HIT is led by:

 • Dr Sarah Sullivan, Senior Research Fellow, the Centre for Academic Mental Health, Bristol Medical School, University of Bristol

-• James Robinson, Peer Director, representing services users and carers as well as supporting and advising on public involvement and lived experience activity in the HIT.
+• James Robinson, Peer Director, representing services users and carers as well as supporting and advising on public involvement and lived experience activity in the HIT

 Priorities